Fogle History, Family Crest & Coats of Arms

 Contemporary Notables of the name Fogle (post 1700) +

-- Raymond A. Fogle, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1948, 1952, 1956
+- Raymond A. Fogle, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1948, 1952, 1956

-- George Edgar Fogle, American Democrat politician, Candidate for Pennsylvania State Senate 36th District, 1926
+- George Edgar Fogle, American Democratic Party politician, Candidate for Pennsylvania State Senate 36th District, 1926

 - Frederick Augustus Fogle (1883-1940), American politician, Mayor of Salem, North Carolina, 1911-13